ibbles/LearningUnreal/Procedural Content Generation PCG.md

 # Mental Model

+PCG is a point scatterer combined with an object spawner [(5)](https://youtu.be/Uc8TGLIeNT0?t=137).
+There is a part of the PCG graph that creates [(5)](https://youtu.be/Uc8TGLIeNT0?t=171) or samples points, there is a part that manipulates those points, and there is a part that spawns something at those points.
 A PCG Graph consists of nodes connected to form a directed graph.
 The graph typically flows from left to right, with data generation on the left side and side effects, such as spawning, on the right side.
 A node has inputs and outputs, which is how data is communicated between the nodes.